 Implement IoT Security Policies

-Time to go all control freak and lay down some ground rules.
-Setting up firewalls, tightening Wi-Fi with encryption, and kicking out any unnecessary features like WPS are a must.
+It’s time to go all control freak and lay down some ground rules.
+Setting up firewalls, tightening Wi-Fi with encryption, and kicking out unnecessary features like WPS are a must.
 Treat these steps as checkpoints against uninvited digital guests (CNET).

-Deploying these security ninja moves can lock down your network and keep your devices running smooth, safe, and happily ever after.
-If this stuff interests you and you’re ready to keep learning, head over to our cybersecurity for beginners: complete guide to online safety for more juicy deets.
+Deploying these security ninja moves can lock down your network and keep your devices running smoothly, safely, and happily ever after.

 Network Maintenance and Updates